danielbowden/danielbowden.github.io/travel/_posts/2015-03-15-arizona-grandcanyonstate.md

       longitude: -111.883698
 ---

-I left Portland early and arrived into a much hotter Phoenix, Arizona just after lunch.
+I left Portland early in the morning and arrived into a much hotter Phoenix, Arizona just after lunch.
 I picked my rental car and began the 2.5hr drive up to Flagstaff, a convenient spot to be based for day trips in the car.

 My first day in Flagstaff was cloudy so I opted to let the Grand Canyon wait and I set off early to explore other spots I had in mind.